Sitting down to enjoy your highly anticipated show or movie only to realize your Samsung TV volume is not working is frustrating.

 Factory Reset Your Samsung TV

-This is a drastic measure that will blow away any apps added to your Smart Hub after the initial install.
+This is a drastic measure that will erase any apps added to your Smart Hub after the initial install.

 This doesn’t imply that you need to reenter passwords for any remaining apps and recalibrate the settings that have been altered.